tonethar/IGME-430-Spring-2021/core-skills/1-ftp-and-unix.md

 - ... and we're going to give you a little Unix practice here
 - PHP?
 Don't worry, we will only be using it on this assignment, and on the next one when we post **random-jokes.php** to the [Heroku](https://www.heroku.com/) cloud service
 - Goals:
-  - Post a PHP file to banjo using an FTP client (ex.
+  - post a PHP file to banjo using an FTP client (ex.
 [FileZilla](https://filezilla-project.org/))
-  - Install these developer tools:
+  - install these developer tools:
     - GitBash
     - [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=en-US)
+  - use JSON viewer to see parts of the HTTP protocol in action
   - `ssh` to banjo and practice a few basic Unix commands

 <hr>